 Best Beach Destinations for Winter Sun and Total Relaxation

-8 min read
+6 min read

 Best Beach Destinations for Winter Sun and Total Relaxation

-The Science of Seasonal Coastal Migration
+Science of Migration

 Winter travel is no longer just about a tan; it is a physiological necessity for many.
 Research indicates that "Blue Spaces"—areas near water—significantly lower cortisol levels and improve heart rate variability.
 When the UV index in London or New York drops below 2, heading to regions where it remains between 6 and 8 is a strategic move for Vitamin D synthesis and circadian rhythm regulation.